datagrad/01_Data_Scientist_30_days/Blog 2: Setting Up Your Data Science Environment.md

 ## Conclusion

 Setting up a robust data science environment is your first hands-on step towards becoming a data science expert.
 With Python, R, and SQL, you're now equipped to tackle a wide array of challenges that you'll encounter on this exciting journey.
 In the next blog, we'll go over different data types and structures in Python and R.

----

-I hope this expanded version offers a clearer roadmap for setting up your data science environment.
-Stay tuned for the next installment, where we'll explore the building blocks of data!